-The well designed reverse differential hood on the Western Mountaineering Ultralite.
-This design is basically the fabric on the inside of the sleeping bag is actually larger than the shell fabric resulting in a very comfortably and effective fit without needing to tighten it too much.
+The well-designed reverse differential hood on the WM Ultralite.
+Basically, the fabric on the inside of the sleeping bag is actually larger than the shell fabric resulting in a very comfortable and effective fit without needing to tighten it too much.

-The Western Mountaineering Ultralite featured a one inch wide stiffening tape on both sides of the zippers that helps to aid in easy, snag free operation
+The WM Ultralite features a one-inch wide stiffening tape on both sides of the zipper that helps to aid in easy, snag-free operation.

-While there is a pretty big range in diner thickess among bags we tested, we didn't think that it greatly effected a bags durability as sleeping bags (hopefully) aren't exposed to too many sharp objects or abrasions where the none of the sleeping bags in our review would preform well.
-Conversely a lighter weight 10-12D shell fabric can weigh only a third of a average weight bag using a 30-50D shell
+While there is a pretty big range in denier thickness among bags we tested, we didn't think that it greatly affected a bags durability, as sleeping bags (hopefully) aren't exposed to too many sharp objects or abrasions.
+Conversely, a lighter weight 10-12D shell fabric can weigh only a third of an average-weight bag using a 30-50D shell.

 The North Face Cats Meow

 and Nemo Salsa 30

 are two contenders that also scored 10 out of 10s for versatility.
 The Cats Meow excels on shorter backpacking trips, extended car camping trips, or adventures where you might expect to feel a bit of moisture.
 The Salsa works for those fast and light backpacking trips, but is also comfortable enough to be used on extended car camping trips, especially as it ensures that the sleeper has adequate space to move around in.

 The WM UltraLite is a very versatile bag, performing well on both warm summer nights to shoulder-season alpine forays.
 Here we stayed cozy in the Western Mountaineering UltraLite even during a very cold late season rainstorm.